NathanBurns3/NathanBurns3/README.md

 - 👨🏼‍💻 I'm a Software Development Student at the University of Cincinnati
 - 🚀 Check out my [portfolio] site!
 I'm also working on some personal projects - check out some of my repositories!
-- 🤖 I want to learn more about automation and how I can use it on some of my daily tasks to make life easier
-- 📆 I just finished working at London Computer Systems as a Software Developer Intern
+- 📆 I just finished working at London Computer Systems as a Software Developer Intern (5 Co-ops / 1.5 years)
 - 📧 How to reach out to me: nate10nate@gmail.com
 - 📄 My [Resume]